 Think of it like Mother Nature’s aircon.

 THE COOL IS IN THE CURL.

 “Wool fabrics can move 25% more moisture away from your skin than polyester, equivalent to an ambient temperature drop of up to 4° Celsius.” - Woolmark

-It's like the fabric version of your insulated Keep Cup which nails both a flat white and an iced latte – keeping both at just the right temperature.
+We don't understand the science of thermodynamics, and the good news is that you don't have to either.
+Think of it like the fabric version of your insulated Keep Cup which nails both a flat white and an iced latte – keeping both at just the right temperature.